-Course Description: This course begins by looking at art, and studies the process of art creation in various subjects and mediums throughout history using digital tools.
+Course Description: This concentrator course begins by looking at art, and studies the process of art creation in various subjects and mediums throughout history using digital tools.
 Students will understand the importance of art as a means of expression and communication and the way art impacts society and culture.
 Basic elements of art and principles of design will be incorporated as a foundation for creating all work.
 Critical thinking skills will be used to examine art and designs for content, artistic skill and aesthetic value.
-Lessons will include class lectures, demonstrations and hands-on art activities.
+Lessons will include class lectures, demonstrations, guest speakers and hands-on art activities.
 Students will use studio art supplies and the computer as tools to visually articulate, express, and communicate ideas, concepts and personal experiences in creative meaningful ways.
-Industry standard software will be used to produce a variety of digital art projects that include digital illustration, digital painting, digital manipulation, and graphic design.
+Industry standard software used in the course includes Adobe Photoshop and Adobe Premier, and will be used to produce a variety of digital art projects that include digital illustration, digital painting, digital manipulation. graphic design, as well as cover a variety of genres of photography and video projects.
 Students will become increasingly aware of art and design in our everyday environment and realize that all manmade surroundings have, to some degree, been designed or created by an artist.
 Students will understand and recognize current trends in art and design, how they are influenced by culture and impact the industry standards.
 Skills learned will relate to current careers in visual arts.
-Students will build a digital portfolio that showcases their best work.
-This course meets UC A-G "F" entrance requirements.
+Students will build a digital website portfolio that showcases their best work.
+Students will also have opportunities to display artwork at various venues including gallery shows, and have the opportunity to design and produce merchandise for the Chico High Media Marketplace.
+This course meets UC A-G "F" entrance requirements, and is articulated to Butte College.